 The Washington Monument is located east of the reflecting pool and the Abraham Lincoln Memorial.

 Timed tickets can be purchased to visit the Washington Monument.
-At the designated time visitors are able to ascend 500 feet in an express elevator, a journey that takes about 70 seconds.
+At the designated time visitors can ascend 500 feet in an express elevator, a journey that takes about 70 seconds.
 Visitors then have 10 minutes at the top of the Washington Monument.

 27. The Trevi Fountain, Italy

-The Trevi Fountain is located at a junction of three roads and was one of the original sources of water in Ancient Rome.
+The Trevi Fountain is located at a junction of three roads and was one of the water sources in Ancient Rome.
 A competition was held in the 1700s by Pope Clement XII for a new design for the fountain.
 Nicola Salvi was awarded the prize.

 The Trevi Fountain was finished in 1762, 11 years after Salvi died.
 Work on the fountain was completed by four other sculptors.
 More recently restorations have been conducted in 1988, 1998 and 2013.

 Legend has it that if you throw one coin into the Trevi Fountain you will return to Rome.
 Two coins mean that you will return to Rome and you will fall in love.
 Three coins mean you will return to Rome, find love and marry.